runekn/rkn_configio/README.md

 Does not support resolutions lower than 1920x1080

+Specific compatibility with "Store existing loadout" by Mycu was implemented by Mycu.

 ## Thanks to
 * netUpb/fikrethos: for feedback and help with code.
 * Eliptus: author of partial loadout, which I was given permission to incorporate.